 Sören Öman is chairman (presiding judge) of the Swedish National Labour Court and holds a Master of Laws from Stockholm University (1985).
 He has extensive experience in arbitration, labour law, data protection and other fields of law.
-He regularly works as special investigator, or expert, for the Swedish government in various legal matters, at present reviewing the legislation on personal data processing in the health care and social services sectors.
+He regularly works as special investigator, or expert, for the Swedish government in various legal matters.
 For ten years he was the director, part-time, of a research institute (Stockholm Centre for Commercial Law) at Stockholm University and worked as a legal consultant.
-He has also worked several years as legal adviser in the Swedish Ministry of Justice and been senior legal adviser and head of staff unit at the Swedish National Board of Institutional Care
+He has also worked several years as legal adviser in the Swedish Ministry of Justice and been senior legal adviser and head of staff unit at the Swedish National Board of Institutional Care.

 Judge and arbitrator